-Cold Brew has been conquering the hearts of coffee aficionados for the past few years.
-It rose to popularity thanks to its smooth and exquisite taste.
-No hot water is involved in preparing the cold brew.
-To make cold brew, coffee beans are steeped in cold water anywhere from overnight to two days.
+Cold brew has been winning over the hearts of coffee aficionados for the past few years.
+It rose to popularity thanks to its smooth taste.
+No hot water is involved in preparing cold brew.
+To make cold brew, coarsely ground coffee is steeped in cold water anywhere from overnight to two days.
 This cold water concoction is then diluted by adding water to it.
 The result is, according to many, one of the best iced coffees in the world.
 Cold milk and sugar are optional, but they can greatly enhance the flavors.
-Both arabica and robusta can be used to make excellent cold brews.

 Iced Espresso or Iced Americano